SixArm/unix-shell-script-kit/README.md

 ### file_media_type_supertype

-file_media_type_supertype: get a file's media type type a.k.a. mime type such as "text".
+Get a file's media type type a.k.a. mime type such as "text".

 ```sh
 file_media_type_supertype notes.txt